How to format an ebook for publishing

 Beyond writing a very compelling description here, you can also use this as an avenue to optimize your book for better visibility, using some important keywords.

-To avoid this, you can always embed fonts, while converting your book to an ebook for further upload on Amazon.
+To avoid this, use recommended fonts and also, always embed fonts, while converting your book to PDF versions further upload on Amazon.

 Alternatively, you can stick to a few of the popular fonts like Arial, Times New Roman, etc. and focus on using a uniform font size for specific headings and body content.